pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/minitape/ns-minitape-_storage_request_block.md

 ### -field DUMMYUNIONNAME.RequestTagHigh4Bytes

-Used to store high 4 bytes of unique tag if unique tag feature is enabled.
+Used to store high four bytes of unique tag if unique tag feature is enabled.

 ### -field SystemStatus